SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/configuring-offloading-jobs.md

 You can define multiple offloading pipelines for each {{< product-c8y-iot >}} collection, except for the case of a TrendMiner offloading configuration, which must be singleton.
 As an example for multiple pipelines, you can filter the alarms collection by different criteria with each one resulting in a separate pipeline.
 {{< /c8y-admon-info >}}

-In the section [Offloading {{< product-c8y-iot >}} base collections](/datahub/working-with-datahub/#offloading-base-collections) you will find a summary of the default attributes being offloaded per base collection.
+In [Offloading {{< product-c8y-iot >}} base collections](/datahub/working-with-datahub/#offloading-base-collections) you will find a summary of the default attributes being offloaded per base collection.

 Click **Next** to proceed with the next configuration step.
 Click **Cancel** to cancel the offloading configuration.